 While many gunshot victims are able to make substantial recoveries and return to work within weeks or months, those who experience severe complications from the wound that keep them from working full-time for at least a year might qualify for Social Security disability benefits.

 Even in the most optimistic scenario, a gunshot will cause damage to the skin, muscles, tendons, or ligaments.
 While these soft-tissue injuries tend to heal quickly, the resulting scar tissue can cause substantial functional limitations with range of motion, strength, or flexibility.
 In some cases, these impairments don't become apparent until years after the initial injury.

-Of course, many victims of gunshot wounds experience life-altering or even fatal injuries.
-Among non-fatal outcomes, the most severe may be damage to the spinal cord, with possible effects including paralysis or cognitive impairments involving speech or memory problems.
-Such serious injuries will usually meet or equal a listing in Social Security's Listing of Impairments ("the Blue Book"), especially section 1.04 for disorders of the spine or section 11.00 for neurological disorders.
+Many victims of gunshot wounds experience life-altering injuries.
+One of the most severe non-fatal outcomes results in damage to the spinal cord, which can cause paralysis or cognitive impairments involving speech or memory problems.
+Such serious injuries may qualify you for disability benefits by meeting a listing in Social Security's "Blue Book" of medical conditions.

 The Blue Book—also called the Listing of Impairments—contains certain disorders that you can get disability for automatically, provided you have specific evidence in your medical records.
 For example, a gunshot that damages your spinal cord might be evaluated under listing 11.08, Spinal cord disorders, or listing 1.15, Disorders of the skeletal spine.